-If we do reject his word – either through abject disobedience or by a passive lack of co-operation – God’s words cannot fulfill their purpose.
+When God speaks of our prophetic destiny, it is always with this understanding.
+His promises are conditional upon our response.
+It’s a two-way street.
+We are free to either agree with what he says or to reject it.
+If we do choose to rebel against God’s words – either through abject disobedience or by a passive lack of co-operation – they can never come to pass.
 That’s why Moses wasn’t able to enter the promised land.
 It’s why Jerusalem didn’t flourish after the exile.
-It’s why the Israelites were ‘divorced’ from God for their spiritual adultery.
+It’s why the Israelites were “divorced” from God for their spiritual adultery.
 In every case God’s words ‘failed’.

 The choice is ours.

-But as the passage goes on to describe; God is not a man that he should lie or change his mind (1 Samuel 15:29).
+But in the midst of this troubling conundrum, God reaffirms his profound faithfulness.
+The passage goes on to say; “God is not a man that he should lie or change his mind” (1 Samuel 15:29; Number 23:19).
 God is still committed to his word, even when we don’t play our part.
-His words are a reflection of his character – he cannot deny them.
+His words are a reflection of his character – so he cannot deny them (Isaiah 45:23).

 So what does God do?